a1electronics/ecommerce/README.md

-# A1 Electionics Ecommerce Sample Application
+# A1 Electronics Ecommerce Sample Application

 This repository contains code and support files for the book "Learning AWS".